kanzitelli/rnn-starter/README.md

 > npx cli-rn new App -t rnn
 ```

-If you encounter any problems with `cli-rn`, please open an issue [here](https://github.com/kanzitelli/cli-rn/issues).

 If you have any troubles running the app with `yarn ios` or `yarn android`, open XCode or Android Studio and run the project from there.

 <details>